Go Home

 What's Up With That?

-Yep... in case you've somehow managed to miss it... a predictable quasi-panic surrounding the date of December 21, 2012 - connected to the calendar of the ancient Mayans - has already begun and is now rapidly picking up steam...
+Yep... in case you're the one person who has somehow managed to miss it... a predictable quasi-panic surrounding the date of December 21, 2012 - connected to the calendar of the ancient Mayans - has begun and is rapidly picking up steam...

-Yep... with our planet inching ever closer and closer toward the date of December 21, 2012; wannabe doomsayers of all stripes and varieties - along with the able assistance of their book publishers and television producers - started cashing in years ago in their effort of "helping us out" and "gearing us up" for this potentially apocalyptic date that the ancient Mayans began counting down to thousands of years ago.
+Yep... with our planet now speeding closer and closer toward the date of December 21, 2012; wannabe doomsayers of all stripes and varieties - along with the able assistance of their book publishers and television producers - started cashing in years ago in their effort of "helping us out" and "gearing us up" for this potentially apocalyptic date that the ancient Mayans began counting down to thousands of years ago.
+Mostly lately a Wall Street Financial Planner is advising you to sign up with them, just in case the world doesn't end.

 What Does It All Mean?